annulen/sysdig-wiki/sysdig-Tutorial.md

 ```%evt.time %evt.cpu %proc.name (%thread.tid) %evt.dir %evt.type %evt.args```

 where:
-•	evt.time is the event timestamp
+* evt.time is the event timestamp
-•	evt.cpu is the CPU number where the event was captured
+* evt.cpu is the CPU number where the event was captured
-•	proc.name is the name of the process that generated the event
+* proc.name is the name of the process that generated the event
-•	thread.tid is the TID that generated the event, which corresponds to the PID for single thread processes
+* thread.tid is the TID that generated the event, which corresponds to the PID for single thread processes
-•	evt.dir is the event direction, > for enter events and < for exit events
+* evt.dir is the event direction, > for enter events and < for exit events
-•	evt.type is the name of the event, e.g. 'open' or 'read'
+* evt.type is the name of the event, e.g. 'open' or 'read'
-•	evt.args is the list of event arguments.
+* evt.args is the list of event arguments.
 In case of system calls, these tend to correspond to the system call arguments, but that’s not always the case: some system call arguments are excluded for simplicity or performance reasons.

+**NOTE**:
-NOTE: Not all of the system calls are currently decoded by sysdig.
+Not all of the system calls are currently decoded by sysdig.
 Non-decoded system calls are still shown in the output, but with no arguments.

 By looking at the output, you can immediately spot some key differences between this output and the strace one:
 •	For most system calls, sysdig shows two separate lines: an enter one (marked with a ‘>’) and an exit one (marked with a ‘<’).
 This makes it easier to follow the trace in case of context switches, especially in multi-processor environments.
 •	File descriptors are resolved.
 This means that, whenever possible, the FD number is followed by a human-readable representation of the FD itself: a tuple for network connections, a name for files, and so on.